 Price: $10.99-$16.99 per month

 After a lukewarm reception when it was released in late 2015, Apple Music has since become one of the top music streaming services.
 It offers 80 million songs, playlists, 24/7 live radio, and the ability to upload and stream your own music.
 There are several monthly plan options, including individual, student, and family plans, although options for free listening are limited.
-Apple Music has addressed many of its early bugs and is available in many countries where other services are not, making it a strong all-around option.
+Apple Music has addressed many early bugs and is available in many countries where other services are not, making it a strong all-around option.

 It may have a slightly smaller music library than Spotify, but you do get access to Apple’s excellent lossless audio with the base price, which audiophiles will appreciate.
 It also has nice extras like spatial audio with head tracking, and you can upload your own music.
 Whether it’s better than Spotify is a matter of preference, but it’s certainly a worthy alternative.

 Deezer is a solid streaming service that offers a range of features, including playlists, stations, recommendations, and Flow, which is a personal soundtrack feature.
 It also has a large selection of songs and is available in more countries than many of its competitors.
 One of its standout features is the option for Hi-Fi streaming at 16-bit FLAC quality for $19.99 per month, which competes with TIDAL in the Hi-Fi streaming market.
 While it has its pros and cons, Deezer is certainly a reputable service.